 Tenant dashboard

-The end-user-facing React + Vite app at clients/dashboard — catalog, chat, files, tickets, profile, plus per-tenant theming and real-time SignalR + SSE feeds.
+The end-user-facing React + Vite app at clients/dashboard — catalog, chat, files, tickets, invoices, identity admin, plus real-time SignalR + SSE feeds.

 - 03/05